confluentinc/ksql/README.md

 # ![KSQL rocket](ksq-lrocket.png) KSQL - Streaming SQL for Apache Kafka

 > *Important: This release is a **developer preview** and is free and open-source from Confluent under the Apache 2.0 license.
-Do not run KSQL against a production cluster.*
+We do not yet recommend its use for production purposes.
+The planned GA release date for KSQL is March 2018.*

 KSQL is an open source streaming SQL engine for Apache Kafka.
 It provides a simple and completely interactive SQL interface for stream processing on Kafka; no need to write code in a programming language such as Java or Python.
 KSQL is open-source (Apache 2.0 licensed), distributed, scalable, reliable, and real-time.
 It supports a wide range of powerful stream processing operations including aggregations, joins, windowing, sessionization, and much more.